pjfanning/jackson-scala-reflect-extensions/README.md

 Jackson Scala 2 support that uses [scala-reflect](https://docs.scala-lang.org/overviews/reflection/overview.html) to get type info.
 The problem that this lib solves in described in this [FAQ entry](https://github.com/FasterXML/jackson-module-scala/wiki/FAQ#deserializing-optionint-seqint-and-other-primitive-challenges).

+The lib can also auto-discover subtypes if you are using Jackson's polymorphism support ([@JsonTypeInfo annotation](https://www.baeldung.com/jackson-inheritance#2-per-class-annotations)).
+You can omit the `@JsonSubTypes` if you dealing with sealed traits.

 This lib is designed to be used with [jackson-module-scala](https://github.com/FasterXML/jackson-module-scala).
 By default, jackson-module-scala uses Java reflection to work out the class structure.